OGGM/oggm/docs/ice-dynamics.rst

 A shallow ice model with improved numerics ensuring mass-conservation in very steep walls [Jarosch_etal_2013]_.
-The model is currently used only as reference benchmark for the "Flux-Based" model.
+The model is currently used only as reference benchmark for the other models.

 Glacier tributaries